redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

         <strong>Service Purchase Orders</strong> - <br /><br />
         <strong>Billings</strong> - create billing for accounting and list of billings <br /><br />
         <strong>Vendors</strong> - add a vendor, view list of vendors, update vendor record <br /><br />
-        <strong>Settings</strong> -
+        <strong>Project Settings</strong> - edit project information, upload material schedule, add divisions to project, edit access list of users to access the project.
         </td>
     </tr>
 </table>

 ### III.
 Content Section

-The content section is the interactive page of the application.
+The content section is the <b>interactive page</b> of the application.
 It lets the user view the content of each command selected from the <b>menu bar</b> and the <b>icon controller</b>.
 It is where most of the development of a project is worked on.

 <img src="images/ContentSection.jpg">